isc-projects/bind9/doc/notes/notes-9.17.4.rst

   cases when it should have been calculated in days.
 This has been fixed.
 (Thanks to Tony Finch.) :gl:`!3735`

-- LMDB locking code was revised to make ``rndc reconfig`` work properly on FreeBSD and with LMDB >= 0.9.26. :gl:`#1976`
+- LMDB locking code was revised to make :option:`rndc reconfig` work properly on FreeBSD and with LMDB >= 0.9.26. :gl:`#1976`